AlucardUnrekt/CyberSafety/README.md

 Using strong passwords is not as simple as it may seem at first sight.
 And although most users know the fundamental requirements for a strong password, they forget about them in everyday life, preferring a simple and easy-to-remember password to a strong one.

 My first suggestion is to divide all passwords by importance: high importance and normal importance.
 What are high importance passwords used for?
-For sites, crypto containers or programs that are particularly important to you.
+For sites, cryptocontainers or programs that are particularly important to you.
 I use four high importance passwords.

 ![Screenshot_8](https://user-images.githubusercontent.com/86369276/123271664-bdc29500-d509-11eb-9b3a-3f9ab4620a1f.png)